 Intergenerational Space (2014) edited collection with Robert Vanderbeck, Routledge

-N. Worth with V. Chouinard & L. Simard-Gagnon (Forthcoming) ‘Disabling cities’ Urbanization in a Global Context: A Canadian Perspective Linda Peake & Alison Bain (eds.)
+N. Worth with V. Chouinard & L. Simard-Gagnon (2017) ‘Disabling cities’ Urbanization in a Global Context: A Canadian Perspective Linda Peake & Alison Bain (eds.)
 OUP

 N. Worth (2015) ‘Age identity and the geographies of children and young people’ in N. Worth & C. Dwyer (eds) Identities and Subjectivities, Volume 4, in Skelton, T. (editor-in-chief) Geographies of Children and Young People Springer